-29 IMPACT OF COVID-19 PANDEMIC
+30 IMPACT OF COVID-19 PANDEMIC

 The outbreak of the COVID-19 pandemic has resulted in heightened uncertainty globally across industry segments.
 There has been significant adverse financial and social impact in Fiji and globally caused by this pandemic.
-The changes in consumer behavior, buying patterns and working environment arising due to COVID-19 pandemic may pose some challenges for the businesses.
+The changes in consumer behavior, buying patterns, increase in commodity prices, challenges in supply chain due to logistics delays, working environment & maintaining protocols arising due to COVID-19 pandemic pose some challenges for the businesses.

 The Group has considered the possible effects that may result from this pandemic on the carrying amounts of financial assets, inventory, receivables, loans and advances, property plant and equipment etc as well as liabilities accrued.
 In developing the assumptions relating to the possible future uncertainties in the economic conditions because of this pandemic, the Group has considered internal and external sources of information.
-Based on current estimates, the Group does not expect any material impact on the carrying amount of these assets and liabilities.
-The impact of COVID-19 on the Group's financial statements may differ from that estimated as at the date of laying of these financial statements before the shareholders and the Group will continue to closely monitor any material changes to future economic conditions.
+Group revenues have increased on the back of increased demand for the Group's staple food products.
+Revenues for products such as biscuits has decreased, but are expected to rebound as economic conditions normalise.
+Based on observed trends and current estimates, the Group does not expect any material impact on the carrying amount of these assets and liabilities.